veikman/dmote-keycap/README.md

   If this option is set to `nil`, no bowl is used.
 * `:bowl-plate-offset`: An optional modification of the vertical distance in mm between the bowl and the top of the keycap.
+* `:skirt-thickness`: The horizontal thickness of material in the outer walls of a `minimal` cap.
-* `:max-skirt-length`: The maximum length of material from the top of the stem down toward the switch mounting plate.
+* `:skirt-length`: The length of material from the top of the stem down toward the switch mounting plate.
 By default, on a `minimal` cap, this is 1 mm less than the space available when the switch is pressed.
 * `:error-stem-positive`, `:error-stem-negative`, `:error-body-positive`: